A NEW COMMANDMENT OF LOVE (Part 2)

 “And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”
 (Gal.
 4:6 NKJV).

 At the New Birth, the Holy Spirit poured out into and filled your heart with God’s love (agape).
-So, you have been divinely and completely furnished and empowered by God to love people unconditionally, selflessly, unwavering, and completely as Jesus Christ has loved you.
+So, you have been wholly and divinely furnished and empowered by God to love people unconditionally, selflessly, unwavering, and completely, just as Jesus Christ has loved you.

 You cannot walk in divine love if you don’t first acknowledge and believe that you have divine love in your regenerated heart.